jayhoneylee527/jayhoneylee527.github.io/README.md

   <em>Source: cargurus.com</em>
 </p>

 From the onset of Coronavirus pandemic, the U.S used car market has seen unprecedented rate of increase in the second hand automobiles' prices.
-The phenomenon is mainly attributed to two reasons: decreased production by automakers due to microchip shortages and increased demand from consumers returning to work.
+This phenomenon is mainly attributed to two causes: decreased production by automakers due to microchip shortages and increased demand from consumers returning to work.
 With prices still surging fast, buying a car has become more difficult, as knowing the benchmark price is harder; I decided to build a price predictor, so that it will serve as a criterion for future purchases.

 **The project consists of two parts:**